Odeon Sheffield (Fiesta Twin's)

 The following year in October 1982 these restrictions were lifted with both screens open to the general public.
 Late in 1980, the Leeds based Star Cinemas chain took over control of the small Cinecenta circuit, with the Cannon Group acquiring the Star Cinemas chain in 1985.
 In 1986 the cinemas were renamed the Cannon Flat Street Cinemas (Flat Street had to be added as by now Cannon had taken over the prestigious ABC 1 & 2 Cinemas in Angel Street and renamed them Cannon 1 & 2 Angel Street) and both cinemas began to show films on general release.

-Cannon closed the Flat Street Twin’s in early 1989 having already closed the Angel Street cinemas the previous year.
-Eventually, Rank Theatres who had taken over the running of the Fiesta Nightclub above for a short while, acquired the lease and reopened the cinemas as the Fiesta Twins in August 1989.
-They closed the two cinemas in September 1991 and incorporated them into the Odeon Cinema complex which they had by now opened up in the former Fiesta Nightclub and in early-2009 remain open as such (It has its own page on Cinema Treasures-Odeon Sheffield).
+Cannon closed the Flat Street Twin’s in early-1989 having already closed the Angel Street cinemas the previous year.
+Eventually, the Rank Organisation who had taken over the running of the Fiesta Nightclub above for a short while, acquired the lease and reopened the cinemas as the Fiesta Twins in August 1989.
+They closed the two cinemas in September 1991 and incorporated them into the Odeon Cinema complex which they had by now opened up in the former Fiesta Nightclub and in early-2009 remain open as such, becoming the Odeon Luxe in November 2018 with reduced seating capacities.
+(It has its own page on Cinema Treasures-Odeon Luxe Sheffield).